 Most probably you have heard about Responsive Web Design, but have you ever asked yourself what is it exactly a Responsive Website?

 Responsive Design is the technique which allows the website to adapt to the device of the user.
 The programmer can write the code once and publish it everywhere, meaning less work for him.
 The number of visitors that come to the website from a smartphone, tablet or iPods is increasing every minute.
-Statistically, in 2018 there are about 2.6 billion people in the world using the smartphone.
+Statistically, in 2018 there are about 2.9 billion people in the world using the smartphone.
+In 2019 the number of worldwide smartphone users is 3.3 billion.
 Actually, the small businesses are increasing their presence in the mobile applications, using their websites, the social media, and other applications which promote their business.
 This means more and more websites are going to be Responsive.

 A traditional website, when viewed in a desktop display, might contain one large column.
 The same website viewed on a smartphone does not display the whole information, and the user must scroll horizontally.
 But users don't like scrolling and zooming.
 Another problem with traditional websites is their loading time in the mobile devices.
 The large images on the website will slow it down.

 Responsive web design, defined by Ethan Marcotte responds to the needs of the users and the devices they’re using.